zjunlp/DeepKE/README_CNSCHEMA.md

 DeepKE is a knowledge extraction toolkit supporting **low-resource**, **document-level** and **multimodal** scenarios for *entity*, *relation* and *attribute* extraction.
 We provide [comprehensive documents](https://zjunlp.github.io/DeepKE/), [Google Colab tutorials](https://colab.research.google.com/drive/1vS8YJhJltzw3hpJczPt24O0Azcs3ZpRi?usp=sharing), and [online demo](http://deepke.zjukg.cn/) for beginners.

 In order to promote the Chinese knowledge graph construction and make it user friendly, we provide DeepKE-cnSchema, a special version of DeepKE, containing pretrained models which support [cnSchema](https://github.com/OpenKG-ORG/cnSchema).
-DeepKE-cnSchema supports out-of-the-box tasks such as Chinese entity extraction and relation extraction.
+DeepKE-cnSchema supports off-the-shelf tasks such as Chinese entity extraction and relation extraction.
 It can extract 50 relation types and 28 entity types, of which the entity types are common ones such as person, location, city, institution, etc and the relation types include ancestral home, birthplace, nationality and other types.

 ## Chinese Model Download